fcheong3b/node-js-sample-blockchain/README.md

 # node-js-sample-blockchain

-A barebones Node.js app using [Express 4](http://expressjs.com/).
+A blockchain Ethereum and Node.js app using [Express 4](http://expressjs.com/).

+This app makes use of [keythereum](https://github.com/ethereumjs/keythereum/) to read a blockchain address keyobject, to recover the plaintext private key from the key object using the password that has been set during account creation.

+It then uses [ethereum transaction](https://github.com/ethereumjs/ethereumjs-tx) to invoke a raw transaction on the blockchain.

 ## Running Locally

 Make sure you have [Node.js](http://nodejs.org/) installed.

-Make sure to change the properties in config file to your local blockchain properties
+Make sure to change the properties in config file to your local blockchain properties.

 ```sh
 git clone https://github.com/madhvesh/node-js-sample-blockchain.git